 FOR IMMEDIATE RELEASE

-The General Conference is the top policy-making body of The United Methodist Church, and meets once every four years to consider revisions to church laws, as well as adopt resolutions on current moral, social, public policy and economic issues.
-It also approves plans and budgets for church-wide programs for the next four years.
+General Conference is the top policy-making body of The United Methodist Church, which meets once every four years.
+The conference can revise church law, as well as adopt resolutions on current moral, social, public policy and economic issues.
+It also approves plans and budgets for church-wide programs.